Everything you need to know

 Group size

-Our minimum group size for this challenge is 12 and the maximum is normally 56.
-There will be a mountain leader throughout the challenge coordinating, an additional mountain leader on each hill, and a professional driver.
+Our minimum group size for this challenge is 14 and the maximum is 42.
+You will be split into teams of 14 on Ben Nevis, based on pace and ability.
+Each group of 14 will have a mountain leader who stays with them for the duration of the challenge, plus an additional local mountain leader on each hill, and a professional driver.

 Group size